 6. Screen Brightness

-The displays are the most biggest battery drainers for cell-phones and Samsung Galaxy S6 is no different.
+The displays are the biggest battery drainers for cell-phones and Samsung Galaxy S6 is no different.
 Although the new display appeals the users to keep the brightness cranked up at all times.
 It is still a better idea to keep a close view on the brightness in order to save your battery.
-Automatic brightness is a good option for those that do not want to manually interfere with the devices brightness.
+Automatic brightness is a good option for those that do not want to manually interfere with the brightness of the device screen.
 Having said that, automatic brightness does drain away the battery.
 The user may want to use the manual brightness adjustment settings, cranking it up higher whenever outdoors and lowering it while indoors manually.

-With these tips and tweaks, one can extend the battery-life of the Samsung Galaxy S6.
+With these tips and tweaks, one can extend Samsung Galaxy S6 battery life.